yuanwentian/trajectory-optimization/README.md

 ```
 sudo apt-get install gfortran
 ```
+2) Could not find -lgfortran

-2) You may need to update your gcc-5 to gcc-7 instructed by the following link https://gist.github.com/jlblancoc/99521194aba975286c80f93e47966dc5 .
+You may need to update your gcc-5 to gcc-7 instructed by the following link https://gist.github.com/jlblancoc/99521194aba975286c80f93e47966dc5 .
 After that, When you make executable, you may run into “could not find -lgfortran”.
 You can solve this issue by copying filename formed as "\*libgfortran" in gcc 5 (4 files probably in gcc 5) into 7.3.0 (or your current gcc version).

 #### 2.2.1 IPOPT Installation